 - Harsh resident resentment due to excess traffic, too large of crowds in inconvenient places

 - Inflated real estate & rent prices: this is partly due to businesses like AirBnb (who is often pinpointed as a scapegoat for this issue).
 This happens because apartments are suddenly for vacation rentals instead of rent, and a lack of living spaces creates a new supply & demand issue

-- Less supply of living spaces → higher demand to find a place to live = which means owners can charge tenants higher rent
+- A decreased supply of living spaces → higher demand to find a place to live = which means owners can charge tenants higher rent

-- Shift of relevant retail stores to souvenir shops, along with other neighborhood set ups catered to tourists, as opposed to those residing there
+- A shift of relevant retail stores to souvenir shops, along with other neighborhood setups catered to tourists, as opposed to those residing there

 - Many jobs are low paying and seasonal, with much of the revenue going back to large, wealthy corporations out of the destination